fejj182/ironhack-project1-maze/README.md

 Wanted to improve my skills with grids in the form of an adventure game.

-### Built with
+## Built with

 * CSS3 - for the design and the animations
 * Bootstrap - for the layouts, classes and buttons
 * Javascript - for the main logic of the game
 * jQuery - for the DOM manipulations

-### Methodology
+## Methodology

 1. Wrote a lot of code - wanted to know what the game would function and look like.
 Wrote Javascript first and then HTML and CSS around it.

 2. Refactor and restructure.
-I was originally working with two Javascript files and ended up with four.
+I was originally working with two Javascript files but ended up with four.
 Major restructuring led to a game Class with the properties of the game contained inside.

-3. Build an Minimum Viable Product (MVP).
+3. Built an Minimum Viable Product (MVP).

-4. Conduct UX testing.
+4. Conducted UX testing.

-5. Polish and finish the functionality and presentation.
+5. Polished the functionality and design in order to present it.

-### Structure
+## Structure

 ```
 function Game(){